04 May Employing mobile apps to support your brand

 Premium brand manufacturer BMW has developed the “My BMW Remote App” to remote control a variety of useful functions.
 The app not only allows you to lock or unlock your car.
 The owner can also locate the car if he or she forgot where it was parked.
 One can see the remaining charge of the battery or outside temperature.
 It also lets you preconditioning the heating system – and the charging times, if it´s an electric car.

 Volkswagen tries to “add a little more fun to the ride” by distributing the “SmileDrive App.”
-The app is designed to drive with any car, “even if it´s not a Volkswagen.”
+The mobile app is designed to drive with any car, “even if it´s not a Volkswagen.”
 The app keeps track of things like distance, time and weather.
 And if you pass another Volkswagen with a SmileDrive, you get a virtual punch.
 With this app you can also earn stickers for special achievements like extra-long drives.
 You are able to share “Smilecasts” based on your trips with friends and peers.

 Among the more instructive examples on designing a great app is the “iFood Assistant App” by global food giant Kraft.
-It offers loads of recipes for meals and snacks with ingredients produced by the company.
+This mobile app offers loads of recipes for meals and snacks with ingredients produced by the company.
 You can also watch cooking videos.
 Moreover, the app offers recipes and shopping lists which aim at saving time in the grocery store while purchasing the fixings for the chosen meal.
 The video walkthrough and guided tour for the app (available on Youtube as well) is a good example on how to make sure the first time user experience with the app is a good one.

 How to design an attractive app